musevlt/origin/docs/usage.rst

     This parameter is important.
 If it is too small, the PCA will not be efficient to remove the background residuals and the algorithm will fail to detect faint emitters.
 It if is too important, the risk is to remove the line emitters.
-Note that the algorithm is able to retreive the brightest line emitters which have been removed by the PCA.
+Note that the algorithm is able to retrieve the brightest line emitters which have been removed by the PCA.

 Step 4: `~muse_origin.ComputeGreedyPCA`